 - Use of the Recognised Energy Saving Measures List is recommended.
-This prevents having to calculate payback times for all possible measures yourselves. - Use of the Recognised Energy Saving Measures List is recommended.
-This prevents having to the list all the applicable measures on the list have to be reported on. - Main measure categories: buildings, facilities and industrial processes. - 27 subcategories (partly pre-selected, party selectable) - 150 detailed energy savings measures with objectively calculated payback time of 5 years or less. - Not applicable to residential housing. - Not applicable to industrial facilities and processes of business locations using 10,000,000 kWh of electricity or 25,000 m3 of natural gas (or an equivalent) or more per year (see Energy Saving Investigation obligation below).
+This prevents having to calculate payback times for all possible measures yourselves. - If a business location uses the list all the applicable measures on the list have to be reported on. - · Main measure categories: buildings, facilities and industrial processes. - 27 subcategories (partly pre-selected, party selectable) - 150 detailed energy savings measures with objectively calculated payback time of 5 years or less. - Not applicable to residential housing. - Not applicable to industrial facilities and processes of business locations using 10,000,000 kWh of electricity or 25,000 m3 of natural gas (or an equivalent) or more per year (see Energy Saving Investigation obligation below).